Generic Name: eribulin mesylate

 |Urinary Tract Infection||10%||1%||5%||0|

-b includes neuropathy peripheral, neuropathy, peripheral motor neuropathy, polyneuropathy, peripheral sensory
+c includes peripheral neuropathy, peripheral sensorimotor neuropathy, peripheral motor neuropathy, polyneuropathy, peripheral sensory neuropathy, and paraesthesia.

 Cytopenias: Grade 3 neutropenia occurred in 28% (143/503) of patients who received Halaven in Study 1, and 29% (144/503) of patients experienced Grade 4 neutropenia.
 Febrile neutropenia occurred in 5% (23/503) of patients; two patients (0.4%) died from complications of febrile neutropenia.
 Dose reduction due to neutropenia was required in 12% (62/503) of patients and discontinuation was required in <1% of patients.
 The mean time to nadir was 13 days and the mean time to recovery from severe neutropenia (<500/mm3) was 8 days.
 Grade 3 or greater thrombocytopenia occurred in 1% (7/503) of patients.
 G-CSF (granulocyte colony-stimulating factor) or GM-CSF (granulocyte–macrophage colony-stimulating factor) was used in 19% of patients who received Halaven.